 A native of Milton, Ont., Yorke graduated with honors from Brock University in 2008 with a degree in sports management.
 Prior to joining the Hurricanes, he interned and worked for the Buffalo Sabres for two seasons.
 Yorke also spent one year with Canadian sports network TSN.

-Aaron Schwartz is in his third season with the Hurricanes as director of hockey operations.
+Aaron Schwartz is in his fourth season with the Hurricanes as director of hockey operations.
 As director of hockey operations, Schwartz’s responsibilities include player contract negotiations, collective bargaining agreement/salary cap compliance, and other hockey-related matters.

 Schwartz has gained experience in hockey as a player, agent and attorney.
 He joined the Hurricanes from the Seiden Law Group in Chicago, Ill., where he served as an associate attorney for two years.
 Schwartz previously worked in hockey operations with the Montreal Canadiens and Washington Capitals and worked as an agent with Alterno Management in Stockholm, Sweden, for three years.